 Despite the additions of LED screens, water filters and other gizmos, fridges are first and foremost one of the keys in the kitchen.
 And if space allows it, it always pays to have the fridge easily accessible.
 Having the fridge near the ‘open’ side of the kitchen closest to the next room is the best way to ensure anyone after a cold drink or a snack doesn’t have to interrupt the use of the rest of the kitchen.

 The exact measurements can vary, but our rule of thumb is that there should be some bench space near each of the major appliances or work areas.

 Of course, not every flat pack kitchen or kitchen renovation will allow for these spacings, but it’s still good to keep them in mind.

 The ideal spacing is 60cm either side of the sink and 40cm either side of the stovetop.
 This is where room for ingredients, measuring implements, or a chopping board while cooking can be really useful.
 Alongside the fridge, a 40cm space can also be helpful for when multiple ingredients need to come out or when stocking up after visiting the supermarket.
 Having this temporary storage space available can reduce the amount of time the fridge door needs to be opened.

-All this may be confusing and can be complicated so if you would like the benefit of talking to a team that has been designing flat pack kitchens that will work for them for years, look no further.
+All this may be confusing and can be complicated so if you would like the benefit of talking to a team that has been designing fully assembled better than flat pack kitchens, that will work for them for years, look no further.
 Even if you don’t know where to start, Kitchen Shack can still help!
-Our three conveniently located showrooms in Preston, Maribyrnong, and Kilsyth are full of knowledgeable, friendly staff ready to make the process so much easier for you.
+Our four conveniently located showrooms in Preston, Maribyrnong, Moorabbin and Kilsyth are full of knowledgeable, friendly staff ready to make the process so much easier for you.
 Book your free design and quote now!